lnug/community/README.md

 # Feedback

 ## Help!
 We need your feedback
-We strive to continue to improve LNUG, however, we need your help by giving us you feedback, good and bad.
+We strive to improve LNUG, however, we need your help.
+Please provide us with your feedback, good or bad.

 ## How
 [Open an issue](https://github.com/lnug/feedback/issues/new) and let us know what's on yor mind.